 Hurricane Beryl nears Caribbean islands as "extremely dangerous" Category 4 storm

-As of 8 p.m.
-ET, Beryl was located about 200 miles east-southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 18 mph.
+As of 11 p.m.
+ET, Beryl was located about 150 miles southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 20 mph.

 Hurricane warnings were in effect in Barbados, St. Lucia, Grenada, St. Vincent and the Grenadines and Tobago.
 Tropical storm warnings are in effect for Martinique, while a tropical storm watch is in effect in Dominica and Trinidad.